CONNJUR/NMR-PRONOM/SPARKY/README.md

   * This does not matter for the digital signature.
 The key aspects are the first 9 characters and the 14th.
 The first 144 bytes are all single-byte characters.
 * Representative files only contain the first 1024 bytes.
 * The header portions may differ between 32-bit and 64-bit versions.
 This has yet to be examined.
 However, first 9 characters and the 13th should be the same.
+* There are legacy versions 0 and 1 of the Sparky file format.
+As of Oct.
+2018, we do not have any examples of such files (although the format is documented in the Sparky source code.)